nehalgala7/Nodejs-concepts/Variables_Datatypes_Typeconversions.md

 ## Overview

-In this Concept, we will help you understand about the basic building blocks of JavaScript i.e variables.
+In this concept, we will help you understand about the basic building blocks of JavaScript i.e variables and all the topics related to it - data types and type conversions.

 You'll be writing a program to find the largest and the smallest number from a list once we have covered all the topics under the section - Basic Javascript.